No matter what you write, your productivity and income as a writer is limited by how quickly you can turn your ideas into words.

 1. Outline at Night

 As you’re closing down for the night, identify what you need to work on the next day.
-Take 10-15 minutes to outline each thing you plan to write.
+Take 10-15 minutes to create an outline for each thing you plan to write.
 While you’re falling asleep, you won’t be able to avoid thinking about them and setting yourself up for speedy writing come morning.
 You’ll also process some of the problem while you sleep.

-Come morning, start by typing your outline into the document.
+Then, in the morning, start by typing your outline into the document.
 This helps jumpstart your productivity so you spend less time staring at a blank screen.

 2. Write Like a 9-Year-Old

 Have you ever listened to a 9-year-old tell the story of a movie he just watched?
-“And then this happened, and then that happened, and then another thing….” until he says, “And then it was over, and the good guys won.”
+“And then this happened, and then that happened, and then another thing…” until he says, “And then it was over, and the good guys won.”

 Any time you know what you want to say but are having trouble with how to say it, just spit it out like that kid talking about a movie.
 “And then this happened, and then that point, then they talked about the thing.”

-Come back later and revise it, but use this to keep your momentum going.
+Come back later and revise it, but use this method to keep your momentum going.
 Slowing down will lead to stopping, and that breaks your flow and keeps you from getting that chapter, article, or blog post done.